 Unfortunately, it is often still difficult to complete undergraduate and graduate studies with a disability or a chronic illness.
 TUM and its institutions are constantly working to expand target-group-specific support offerings and to improve accessibility.
 In order to help undergraduates and doctoral candidates with disabilities or chronic illnesses participate equally and independently in their majors, doctoral programs and campus life, TUM-GS, TUM Equal Opportunity Office and other offices offer a variety of support services.

-Doctoral candidates with disabilities or chronic illnesses can apply for the TUM-GS completion scholarship if their doctorate has been delayed due to personal circumstances.
+Doctoral candidates with disabilities or chronic illnesses can apply for the TUM-GS Degree Completion Grant if their doctorate has been delayed due to personal circumstances.
 The scholarship covers living expenses for the last 3-6 months of the doctorate, and awards the student 1,200 euros/month.